pyccel/pyccel/tutorial/ndarrays.md

 A ndarray is a fixed-size multi-dimensional container of items of the same type and size.
 The number of dimensions and items in an array is defined by its shape, which is a container of N non-negative integers that specify the sizes of each dimension.
 The type of items in the array is specified by a separate data-type object, one of which is associated with each ndarray.

-Different ndarrays can share the same data, so that changes made in one ndarray may be visible in another. that is, a ndarray can be a "view" to another ndarray, and the data it is referring to is taken care of by the "base" ndarray.
+Different ndarrays can share the same data, so that changes made in one ndarray may be visible in another.
+That is, a ndarray can be a "view" to another ndarray, and the data it is referring to is taken care of by the "base" ndarray.
 [read more](https://numpy.org/doc/stable/reference/arrays.html)

 ## Pyccel ndarrays ##